How to Grow and Care for Dumb Cane

 A close up horizontal image of a hand from the right of the frame holding a metal watering can and adding water to the pot of a dumb cane plant pictured on a soft focus background.

 To water, soak at the soil level until water runs out of the drainage holes.
-Remove the saucer and toss the excess water out after it is done draining.
+Remove the saucer and toss the excess water after it is done draining.

-Dumb canes are heavy feeders, but don’t pull out the fertilizer just yet.
 You want to find the right balance between applying so much fertilizer that the plant grows too quickly, and giving it so little that it struggles to survive.

 Plants that are growing in low light need less fertilizer than ones placed in brighter light, and they will need little or no fertilizer during the dormant winter period.